Array§

 setElement<I extends any[]>(data: I, index: number, value: ElementType<I>): I

-is out of bounds or not an integer, returns an unaltered copy of data
+If index is out of bounds or not an integer, returns an unaltered copy of data.

 Source§setElement<I extends any[]>(